 P.O.
 Box 61429

 Houston, Texas 77208-1429

 Complaints may also be sent via email to: TitleVI@ridemetro.org.
-You can download a copy of the Title VI Complaint Form in the following languages: English, Spanish, Vietnamese, Chinese, Tagalog and Urdu.
+You can download a copy of the Title VI Complaint Form in the following languages: English, Spanish, Vietnamese, Chinese, Arabic and French.

 A copy of the Title VI Complaint Form may also be obtained by calling 713-652-8658.

 METRO will provide appropriate no cost assistance to complainants who are limited in their ability to communicate in English.

 What Happens to My Title VI Complaint to METRO?